-Observations: BCCC policy 224 and procedures are in compliance with the standard.
+BCCC policy 5.09 and procedures demonstrate compliance with the standard.

 Standard 059 Intoxication Management and Social Detoxification

 Correctional facilities shall have a written policy and procedure for intoxication management that includes a definition of intoxication if correctional facilities hold individuals who appear intoxicated or under the influence of alcohol or controlled substances.
 Correctional facilities may not hold an individual for more than 24 hours solely for intoxication management under N.D.C.C. § 5-01-05.1.